 Soften a portion of the material by warming it in a water-bath at a temperature not exceeding 60 °C and then mix it thoroughly.
 Transfer about 2 g of the well-mixed sample into a 250 ml wide-mouth Erlenmeyer flask, and dissolve it in 50 ml of petroleum ether.
 To this solution, add 50 ml of alcohol, previously neutralized to phenolphthalein with 0.1 N sodium hydroxide, and mix well.
-Add phenolphthalein and titrate with 0.1 N sodium hydroxide to a pink end point which persists for 5 seconds.
+Add phenolphthalein and titrate with 0.1 N sodium hydroxide to a pink end point which persists for 5 s.

 E-2 CALCULATION